kanaparthikiran/tokenization-project/README.md

 # tokenization-project
 Created tokenization project for Credit Card Tokenization.

-# I) Project Organization
+# I) Project Structure/Organization

-The Project is organized into three maven modules as follows.
+The Project is organized into three maven modules as follows under a parent project.
 The parent project is called tokenization-project

 1) source module - Contains the Code to Expose a Restful service for posting the Payment information.
 Creates a unique transactionID, and sends the message to data-input kafka topic,and shows the status message to Restful client.